 “Videos are a good indicator of how authentic the audience is.
 If an account supposedly has 300,000 followers and only 5,000 views on a video, then that is a red flag and could be a problem.
 While someone with 50,000 followers and 40,000 views on a video, that is fantastic!”

-@ohhcouture’s followers are very engaged in the comments and directly refer to the content displayed, while the majority of @calibeachgirl310’s comments do not refer to the content and is disposable.
-Comments like these might be an indicator for the influencer’s use of fake comments or engagement groups.
+While @leoniehanne’s followers are very engaged in the comments and directly refer to her content, the majority of comments that @calibeachgirl310 gets are unrelated and disposable.
+Comments like these might be an indicator for an influencer’s use of fake comments or engagement groups.
 Additionally, when clicking through some of the commenters’ profiles, you might spot fakes pretty fast.

-Also, pay attention to whether a lot of commenters are influencers/ users with a high amount of followers themselves.
-More and more wannabe influencers engage in groups with other upcoming influencers to exchange comments in order to increase engagement on their channels.
+Also, pay attention to whether a lot of commenters are influencers or users with audiences of a similar size.
+More and more “wannabe” influencers engage in groups with other upcoming influencers to exchange comments in order to increase engagement on their channels.

 8. Other social media profiles